jgneff/strictly-netbeans/README.md

 WARNING: System::setSecurityManager will be removed in a future release
 ```

 You should be presented with the Apache NetBeans window.
-If you see the following error message instead of the warnings above, make sure the Strictly NetBeans Snap package is connected to the OpenJDK Snap package as describe earlier under *Installing*.
+If you see the following error message instead of the warnings above, make sure the Strictly NetBeans Snap package is connected to the OpenJDK Snap package as describe earlier under *Install*.

 ```console
 $ strictly-netbeans